STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 Launch RStudio, probably in the Project that corresponds to the repository where you are keeping all STAT 545 coursework.
 Make sure the workspace is clean and you've launched a fresh R process.
 Make sure the working directory is sensible.

-*this should be a repo that is already syncing with a github remote*
+Git people: we assume you are working inside a Git repo -- probably one that is already set up to push/pull with a GitHub remote.
+That is [covered elsewhere](git07_git-github-rstudio.html).

 ### Step 2: Practice with RStudio's boilerplate R Markdown document